apache/apisix/docs/en/latest/plugins/body-transformer.md

   }'
 ```

-Send a request to the route with a YAML body:
+Send a request to the Route with a YAML body:

 ```shell
 body='